yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 > <comment-title> The value of Sigma and the Threshold value </comment-title>
 > Note: Generating a robust mask is harder for images with more noise.
-> Since the tree image has more noise than the cell image, you may have to adjust the Sigma to achieve better results.
+> Since the tree image has more noise than the cell image, you may have to adjust the value of *"Sigma"* to achieve better results.
-> You may also have to adjust the Threshold value in the last step.
+> You may also have to adjust the *"Threshold value"* in the last step.
 {: .comment}